 Keeping track of data manually isn’t in your best interests from a time-management or an accuracy standpoint.
 An archiving solution that automatically grabs your emails, website blog posts, social media posts, and more, and copies them for you is one of the best additions you can make to your technology stack.

-- Integration Archiving into Your Customer Relationship Management (CRM) Software
+- Integrate Archiving into Your Customer Relationship Management (CRM) Software

 - Regularly Review Your Archiving System